Week

 Set

-cooking.
-The final adjustment of the height of the grate varies depending on what
+final adjustment of the height of the grate varies

 You

-gauge with "ready to grill" zone, you can easily tell start time.
+to grill" zone, you can easily tell start

 Learn

-test is where you hold your hand an inch or two over the grate until the heat
+you hold your hand an inch or two over the grate

 Vents

-partially to cool it down.
-If you find that your item is browning much too quickly,
+cool it down.
+If you find that your item is browning

 When

-peek and the lid is opened, you extend the cooking time.
+and the lid is opened, you extend the cooking

 It

-the cooking rack of your grill.
-First close the lid and allow the surface to get
+of your grill.
+First close the lid and allow the

 Week